Trip Highlights

 Essentials

-Personal first-aid kit: Your guide will carry a first-aid kit, but it’s best to bring your own.
-Waterproof Band-Aids, blister protection/prevention, antibiotic cream, and an astringent at a minimum.
-If you’re prone to seasickness or not sure, bring along some seasickness tablets just in case.
+- Personal First-Aid Kit – Your guide will carry a first-aid kit, but it’s best to bring your own.
+At a minimum, pack waterproof band-aids, blister protection, antibiotic cream, and an astringent.
+If you’re prone to seasickness or unsure, bring seasickness tablets.

-Toiletries: Bring everything you may need with you, especially prescription medicines.
-Limited supplies and brands are available in the Galapagos.
-Hotels usually provide a mini bar of soap only.
-If you'd like a washcloth or face towel, bring that along as well.
+- Toiletries – Bring everything you may need, especially prescription medications.
+Supplies are limited in the Galápagos.
+Most hotels provide only a small bar of soap.
+If you prefer a washcloth or face towel, bring one.

 Clothing